hackerastra/Windows-Container-RDP-using-over-Ubuntu-Container/README.md

 Once you have the access, you can start by installing Google Chrome or whatever Softwares you need to install on the system.

-# Note:
+# Important Notes:
-1. Remember to commit the docker image.
+1. Remember to commit the docker image and its better to deal or run the above Docker / Container related commands using Dockerfile, later build the image and run the same.
+2. As per requirement, one need to create multiple instances of the container.
-2. You may have to work with the firewall path over docker container in case you are not able to access the RDP.
+3. You may have to work with the firewall path over docker container in case you are not able to access the RDP.
-3. You have have to troubleshoot in case the Windows Box is not able to connect to the internet.
+4. You have have to troubleshoot in case the Windows Box is not able to connect to the internet.
 Hint: You may have to look into docker network part for the same.

 Hope that helps.
 Thanks.